sbwhitt/ascii/README.md

 <h2>Level files</h2>

 Levels are defined in .lvl files.
-These determine the level dimensions, terrain character, player, entity and door positions, and paths to the next level.
+These determine the level dimensions, terrain character, player, entities and door position, and path to the next level.

 <h2>Building</h2>